adamhsparks/Epicrop.jl/docs/src/man/hlipmodel.md

 (IRRI) Zeigler Experiment station in Los Baños, Calabarzon, Philippines.
 Weather data will be downloaded from the [NASA POWER](https://power.larc.nasa.gov) API for use in this example.
+As the model will run for 120 days, we will download weather data for for 120 days starting on July 01, 2010 and ending on October 28, 2010.
 To automate this process, you may find the R package, [nasapower](https://cran.r-project.org/web/packages/nasapower/index.html), useful for downloading weather data in conjunction with